We are not accepting Worker applications at this time

 House Coordination

-As each worker lives in one of our four houses alongside two or three families, they are given the great responsibility of facilitating a safe and welcoming home.
+As each Worker lives in one of our four houses alongside two or three families, they are given the great responsibility of facilitating a safe and welcoming home.
 This means running regular house meetings, ensuring mutual care-taking of the home and maintaining good relationships with the neighbours.

 Intake work